theflyingrahul/semantic_uncertainty/README.md

 ### `--custom_metric_model_name`
 - Complements the `--metric=custom_llm` argument.
 Specify the model name here.

+### `--alt_entail_prompt`
+- Uses an alternative entailment prompt for use in context-specific entailment testing (customer service here).
+Works only with custom entailment LLMs.

 ## Running Independent Computations

 To compute uncertainty measures independently, use the following command: